 - Use quiet voices while outside after dark.

-- No personal electronic devises are allowed.
+- No personal electronic devices are allowed.
 This includes Radios, CD players, iPods, Cell Phones, electronic games, etc. All electronic items will be confiscated by the Camp Director and held until the end of camp.
-Cell phones are NOT acceptable alarm clock devices.
+Cell phones are NOT acceptable alarm clock devices, or cameras.
+Other digital or film cameras are allowed.

 - The use of all tobacco, alcohol, illegal drugs and firearms is prohibited at camp.